-The Blockchain and its Smart Contracts have often made the news.
-Especially the crypto currencies Bitcoin and Ethereum are big in the news with steep price rises and many speculations.
-But behind the technology of digital currencies is a so-called distributed ledger technology that has a lot of potential to change our world and especially our business world.
+The Blockchain-Technology and its Smart Contracts have often made the news – positive but also negative news.
+Especially the crypto currencies Bitcoin and Ethereum are headline makers with steep price rises and many speculations on the forex market.
+But behind the technology of digital currencies is a so-called blockchain and distributed ledger technology that has a lot of potential to change our world and especially our business world.
 The application examples for the Blockchain technology are very broad and we have compiled the most important possible applications from banking, business, public sector and other industrial sectors to give you an overview of what is possible with this technology.

 We have briefly listed the 4 most important advantages of the Blockchain technology as many are listed below again

-- Data Integrity – The hashing in the blockchain makes it almost impossible to change data.
+- Data Integrity – The so-called “hashing” in the blockchain makes it almost impossible to change data.
 Once it has been verified by consensus, the data is unchangeable and every attempt at change can be traced.
+This can also be a disadvantage if the information stored needs to be deleted (e.g. due to privacy rights, GDPR etc.)

-- Reliability – Since the blockchain has no central point of failure, it is almost impossible that it could fail.
+- Reliability – Since the blockchain has no central point of failure, it is almost impossible that it could fail as the whole system is distributed via countless nodes (computers, servers etc.).
 This makes it easy to withstand external attacks and Disaster Recovery is also easy because each system has a copy of the data.

 - Analysis and transparency – The Bockchain’s unchangeable and comprehensible system makes it possible to make transactions and their effects on the various contractual partners visible.
 This helps with transparency and accurate analysis, as this information cannot be changed.